Last Updated on

 For example, Ned gave Jon Snow a wolf Ghost...just kidding...you don't have to buy a carnivourus mammal (or even a pony) for your kid.
 That said, Ned protected his children and teached them to be good and just...and that's something to aim for.

 Small children need parents who are there for them because early years have a significant impact on the child’s future.

 Early years lay the foundation for achieving higher education levels and economic status.

 Having a caring dad figure is essential for a child’s well-being and success in life.

-A dad’s love can be crucial in early childhood psychological development.
+Studies suggest that a dad’s love is crucial in early childhood psychological development.

 Positive Stimulating Home Environment

 When a dad, makes his children his priority he can see the difference.
 Children with attentive dads typically do better in school and are more emotionally stable.